The Talos Principle

 The Talos Principle is a 2014 puzzle video game developed by Croteam and published by Devolver Digital.
 It was simultaneously released on Linux, OS X and Windows in December 2014.
 It was released for Android in May 2015, for PlayStation 4 in October 2015, for iOS in October 2017, for Xbox One in August 2018, and Nintendo Switch in December 2019.
 Virtual reality-enabled versions for the Oculus Rift and HTC Vive were released on 18 October 2017.
-A DLC entitled Road to Gehenna was released on 23 July 2015.
+The downloadable content Road to Gehenna was released on 23 July 2015.

 The game features a philosophical storyline.
-It takes its name from Talos of Greek mythology, a giant mechanical man who protected Europa in Crete from pirates and invaders.
-Other names taken from mythology and religion and used in the game include Elohim, Gehenna, Samsara, and Uriel.
+The name of the game refers to a philosophical principle formulated by a fictional Greek philosopher known as Straton of Stageira.
+In texts found in the game, Straton argues that the consciousness of Talos of Greek mythology (a mechanical yet conscious man) implies that humans are also merely machines (albeit biological ones).
+The game features more names taken from mythology and religion, such as Elohim, Gehenna, Samsara, and Uriel.

+The game received generally positive reviews.
+A sequel, The Talos Principle 2, was released in November 2023.
+A remastered version of the original game, The Talos Principle: Reawakened, including both Road to Gehenna and a new chapter, In the Beginning, along with a community level editor, was released on 10 April 2025 for PlayStation 5, Windows and Xbox Series X/S.

 Gameplay

 The Talos Principle is a narrative-based puzzle game, played from a first- or third-person perspective.
 The player takes the role of a robot with a seemingly human consciousness as they explore a number of environments that include over 120 puzzles.
 These environments interlock greenery, desert, and stone ruins with futuristic technology.